StuartAshby/tensorflow-bag-of-words-text-classification/README.md

-# Tensorflow "Bag of Words" (BoW) Text Classification
+# Tensorflow "Bag of Words" (BoW) text classification
 This is a project for [Create a LOOP](https://createaloop.org/) kid's coding club members -- or *anyone* really -- to familiarize with basic AI /ML concepts using [Tensorflow](https://www.tensorflow.org/) + Python and "Bag of Words" (BoW) Natural Language Processing (NLP) text classification.

 ![Bag of Words](https://i.ytimg.com/vi/OGK9SHt8SWg/maxresdefault.jpg)